mathren/mesa25_best_practices/Instructions.md

 `pgplots`.
 Very often, with a bit of physical intuition and experience one can identify the problem just looking at the model.

-**N.B.:** At this stage, you may want to look at variables you don't necessarily focus on for your science: sometimes it's things you don't care about that grind your model(s) to a halt!
+**Note:** At this stage, you may want to look at variables you don't necessarily focus on for your science: sometimes it's things you don't care about that grind your model(s) to a halt!
 Stellar evolution is a highly non-linear problem.
 Sometimes changing axes (quantities and